inaimathi/langnostic/drafts/making-llms-doing-what-you-want-to-your-files.md

 ## Next Steps

-Ok, I mentioned that the updated version of `define` above has something interesting about it.
-The interesting thing is that I generated it by doing
+Ok, I mentioned that the updated version of `define` above has one notable about it.
+The notable thing is that I generated it by doing

 ```
 >>> from src.trivialai import ollama